 Air BnB and my boggling mind.

 My mind boggled a bit.
-Through my many years running Woodfarm Barns I had a long list of questions I wanted answers to.
+Through my many years running Woodfarm Barns, I had a long list of questions I wanted answers to.
 How clean was the place?
 What sort of area was it in?
 What were the neighbours like?
 What facilities were nearby?
 I won’t trouble you with the entire list.
 It was long.

 Andrew has rented holiday lets through Air BnB before, as have a great deal of other people.
 So I asked him how it compared to other places he had stayed at.
 ‘It was cheap’ came his reply.
 I offered him another coffee, perhaps the part of his brain that shared information about Air BnB reviews needed more stimulation.
-After the coffee had reached his brain Andrew elaborated on his review with just one more sentence, but it was a single sentence that spoke paragraph;
+After the coffee had reached his brain Andrew elaborated on his review with just one more sentence, but it was a single sentence that spoke paragraphs:

-‘The towels were too small’.
+‘The towels were too small.’

 There’s no denying that Andrew must have been stood somewhere near the front of the line when height was handed out.
 He’s reasonably tall.
 Not Jolly Green Giant tall, but not Ewok size either.
 But the towels being too small tells me a lot about the level of personal service and attention to detail this Air BnB host invested in his business.
 Small towels are just the tip of the iceberg.
 When I asked Andrew about the previous Air BnB he rented he sort of looked into the middle distance with a wistful look in his eye, and proceeded to talk at great length about what a lovely place it was.

 So I asked Andrew if he was going to leave a bad review for the place with the small towels, and the icebergs-worth of other negative issues.
 Probably not, as it turns out.
-In summary he simply said ‘you pays your money, you takes your chance’.
+In summary, he simply said ‘you pays your money, you takes your chance’.

-Here at Woodfarm Barns I’m incredibly proud of the hundreds of five star reviews we’ve earned over the years.
-In reality a lot of people who stay here never get around to leaving a review, and that’s really okay.
+Here at Woodfarm Barns, I’m incredibly proud of the hundreds of five-star reviews we’ve earned over the years.
+In reality, a lot of people who stay here never get around to leaving a review, and that’s really okay.
 The best review my guests can give me is to rebook and recommend us, and that’s exactly what they do.
-Many guests come and stay at Woodfarm barns year after year.
+Many guests come and stay at Woodfarm Barns year after year.
 Some guests have been staying with us for as long as we have been open, and have become good friends.